 - Griselda Ruiz-Braun – Senior Program Manager

-Griselda is the Senior Project Manager of the UAHS Center for Health Disparities Research.
+Griselda is the Senior Program Manager of the UAHS Center for Health Disparities Research.
 She is a first-generation Mexican descendant who has extensive experience in grant management, pre/post-award coordination, budget management, and community-based participatory research.
 Griselda has held several positions in different departments with the University of Arizona, including the Coordinator of a large NIH Center grant focusing on health disparities at the Mel and Enid Zuckerman College of Public Health, the Executive Assistant of the Provost at the Office of Academic Affairs and Provost, and a Research Administrator for UAHS Research Administration.
 Prior to joining the University of Arizona, Griselda held a position with the Border Health Foundation as the Associate Director of Border Center for Substance Abuse Prevention for the Application of Prevention Technology, which provided substance abuse prevention services along the 2,000 miles long, 60 miles north and 60 miles south of the US-Mexico Border.

 - Rosi Vogel – Senior Program Coordinator, Garcia lab (NOSOTROS)

 Rosi is a Senior Program Coordinator for Dr. David Garcia’s Nosotros Comprometidos a Su Salud -Committed to Your Health” program.
 She graduated from Universidad Anáhuac in Mexico City from the College of Business Management and Economics.
 Rosi is a certified health coach and has over 20 years of experience in business management and community outreach.
 Rosi oversees the team operations and supports them in fulfilling their mission of reducing health inequities faced by the Hispanic community in Southern Arizona, through community-engaged research collaborations, service, and education.